International Women’s is celebrated once a year on March 8 to commemorate women for being independent, strong and gaining their equality.

 The event was a collaboration between the organizations Power to Girls Foundation, R.I.S.E Movement, Spoke N’ Heard, Nia Centre for the Arts and Grass Roots Collaborative (GYC).

 This was the first time the event ever took place and was packed to the point where there wasn’t enough space for everyone in the room to sit.
 It was held at Beit Zatoun House in Toronto.

 Aisha Addo, the founder of the Power to Girls Foundation, was the drive in putting this event together.

 “Aisha serves a lot of girls in vulnerable areas,” said Duane Hall, events coordinator for “Spoke N’ Heard”.

 Power to Girls is a foundation that aids girls in becoming better in building their leadership and growing confidence to succeed in life.

-Addo talked about how she wanted to bring community to the event.
-She stressed on the fact that community brings unity among people, and hoped the message was recieved throughout the whole night.
+Addo talked about how she wanted to bring the community to the event.
+She stressed the fact that the community brings unity among people, and hoped the message was received throughout the whole night.

 ” [There’s] So much talent in the city that’s not expressed as much, especially [from] women,” said Aisha Addo